labsyspharm/harvardtissueatlas/_pages/data-overview.md

 A key goal of the HTA is to provide access to primary data consistent with [FAIR Principles](https://www.go-fair.org/fair-principles/).
 This remains a work in progress as we develop and implement repositories and standards for our diverse data types.
 As a result, not all data sets are currently available for download at this time.

 All NCI Human Tumor Atlas Network data are released pre-publication via its [data portal](https://data.humantumoratlas.org/).
-We are still working to secure and deploy the resources needed to release datasets associated with other funding mechanisms.
+We are still working to release datasets associated with other funding mechanisms via public repositories.

-### Requester pays Access to Primary Image Data
-For available datasets, we are using a “requester pays” model for downloading very large image datasets.
-This is because the primary cost associated with creation and maintenance of a dataset on a commercial cloud service involves data download, not data ingress and storage.
-In a requester pays model, a user seeking access to a dataset pays the cost of data egress directly to the cloud provider, making access both secure and anonymous.
-We continue to explore ways to make data access free, or at least cheaper.

-### Request a download
-Downloading a single dataset will cost around $200, although intra-cloud transfer is much cheaper.
-For users who wish to perform processing within AWS to avoid transfer charges, please note that the bucket is located in the us-east-1 region so any other resources must be instantiated in this same region.
+### ACCESS PRIMARY IMAGE DATA

-1. Images and metadata will be available in a bucket at a location specified for each paper or atlas (e.g s3://hta-melatlas-1/data/ for [Nirmal et al, 2022](https://doi.org/10.1158/2159-8290.CD-21-1357)).
+Images and metadata will be available in an AWS S3 bucket at a location specified for each paper or atlas (e.g s3://hta-melatlas-1/data/ for [Nirmal et al, 2022](https://doi.org/10.1158/2159-8290.CD-21-1357)).

-2. To browse and download the data use either a graphical file transfer application that supports S3 such as [CyberDuck](https://cyberduck.io/), or the [AWS CLI](https://aws.amazon.com/cli/) tools.
+To browse and download the data use either a graphical file transfer application that supports S3 such as [CyberDuck](https://cyberduck.io/), or the [AWS CLI](https://aws.amazon.com/cli/) tools.
 A graphical tool may be more convenient but the CLI tools will likely offer higher download speeds.
-There is unfortunately no web-browser-based mechanism for accessing a requester-pays bucket. *Please refer to the documentation for your chosen tool on how to sign in and enable access to requester-pays buckets.*
+Email tissue-atlas(at)hms.harvard.edu if you experience issues accessing the above S3 buckets.